Daniel Celentano

-Daniel Celentano (1902–1980) was an American Scene artist who made realistic paintings of everyday life in New York, particularly within the Italian neighborhood of East Harlem where he lived.
+Daniel Celentano (1902–1980) was an American Scene artist who made realistic paintings of everyday life in New York, particularly within the Italian neighborhood of East Harlem where he lived, known as Italian Harlem.
 During the Great Depression he painted murals in the same style for the Section of Painting and Sculpture and the Federal Art Project.

 Art training

 The son of Italian immigrants, Daniel Celentano was born into a large family within an Italian neighborhood of Manhattan.
 A childhood polio attack left him with only partial use of his right leg.
 Made homebound by this disability he was unable to attend school and, recognizing his artistic skill while he was still a boy, his parents were able to arrange for art teachers to tutor him at home.
 Through hard work and perseverance he regained control over his leg by the age of twelve and at that time became the first pupil of the social realist painter Thomas Hart Benton.

 In 1918 he won scholarships that enabled him to attend Charles Hawthorne's Cape Cod School of Art in Provincetown, Massachusetts, New York School of Fine And Applied Art in Greenwich Village, and the National Academy of Design in New York's Upper East Side.
 The Cape Cod School taught students during the summer months and the other two gave classes during the rest of the year.